Singapore prosecution files more charges over nickel trading scandal

 The next court hearing in Ng’s case is due on May 17.

-Reporting by Chen Lin in Singapore; Writing by Aradhana Aravindan and Mai Nguyen; Editing by Ed Davies
+Reporting by Chen Lin in Singapore; Writing by Aradhana Aravindan and Mai Nguyen; Editing by Ed Davies, Martin Petty

 Our Standards: The Thomson Reuters Trust Principles.